AravGarg/Glibc-heap-research/README.md

 # Heappwn-my-exploits
-My exploits from challenges in the Heappwn repo https://github.com/str8outtaheap/heapwn
+My exploits for challenges in the Heappwn repo https://github.com/str8outtaheap/heapwn